CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix E : Product Survey

-_We did a research to find out similar products' special features to enhance our design, here is the special features about four products that we searched on the market._
+We researched other task managers' special features to better understand the products available and thus enhance design of our own product.
+Here are the special features we found in four other products:

 ##### Todo.txt
-1. Use command line to input task
+1. Uses command line to input task
-2. Show a piece of message of the index of task added
+2. Shows a piece of message of the index of task added
-3. Use plain text as the normal text
+3. Uses plain text as the normal text
-4. Sort the task by priority
+4. Sorts the task by priority
-5. Enter multiple tasks in a single input box
+5. Allows user to enter multiple tasks in a single input box

 ##### Google Calendar
 1. Very detailed, but have to click many times to add a task
-2. Visibility, public and private
+2. User can change visibility between public and private
 3. Location, video call, can change the time zone
-4. Attachment
+4. User can add attachments
-5. Command line mode
+5. Also has a command line mode

 ##### Wunderlist
 1. Amazing GUI
-2. Reminding message, and the "Do not disturb" button
+2. User can set reminders, additionally the "Do not disturb" button can be used to turn off reminders
-3. Mainly use a list to represent all the tasks rather than calendar
+3. Mainly uses a list to represent all the tasks rather than a calendar

-##### Wunderline
+###### Wunderline
-1. the command line mode of Wunderlist <br>
+1. The command line mode of Wunderlist
-2. Use natural words as commands, put the content inside the single quotation market. <br>
+2. Uses natural words as commands, content is put inside single quotes
-3. Export as JSON file. <br>
+3. Data can be exported as a JSON file
-4. Search by keywords without ''.
+4. Allows searching by keywords (doesn't need single quotes).

 ##### Calendar Vim
 1. A calendar application for Vim
 2. View events on Google Calendar
-3. Have different view modes, like Year view, Month view, Week view and Day view.
+3. Has different view modes, like Year view, Month view, Week view and Day view